 Preschool or elementary education training

-In the Care.com poll, 33 percent of parents said they’d pay a babysitter more if they had the same state-level child care certification that’s required of preschool teachers.
-Forty-one percent said they’d pay more to hire a sitter with an early education degree.
+In the Care.com poll, 33% of parents said they’d pay a babysitter more if they had the same state-level child care certification that’s required of preschool teachers.
+And 41% said they’d pay more to hire a sitter with an early education degree.

 If you want to start your own day care or become a teacher, you’ll eventually need to pursue state child care certification, teaching certification or even a degree in education.
 The bonus is that, while you’re in school or student teaching, you may get the attention of parents looking for a sitter with passion for kids, education in child development and special certification.